-To properly display access denied exceptions (e.g. when a user tries to perform an action but doesn't 1 grant authorizing it), you should create a mapping in grails-app/conf/UrlMappings.groov error code 403.
-In addition, it's possible to trigger a NotFoundException which will create an error 50 should be treated like a 403 error, so you should add mappings for these conditions:
+To properly display access denied exceptions (e.g. when a user tries to perform an action but doesn't have a grant authorizing it), you should create a mapping in grails-app/conf/UrlMappings.groovy for error code 403.
+In addition, it's possible to trigger a NotFoundException which will create an error 500, but should be treated like a 403 error, so you should add mappings for these conditions: